DSPN/oracle-bare-metal-cloud-dse/README.md

 ## Deleting the Cluster and its associated virtual cloud network

-To delete the cluster, login to Oracle Bare Metal Cloud console and click "terminate" on each node and the virtual cloud network named "ds_vcn_network" which was created as part of your DSE cluster deployment.
+To delete the cluster, login to Oracle Bare Metal Cloud console and click "Terminate" on each node and the virtual cloud network named "ds_vcn_network" which was created as part of your DSE cluster deployment.